JeffDeCola/my-go-examples/messaging/protobuf-NATS-publish-subscribe/README.md

 ## HIGH-LEVEL ILLUSTRATION

-This illustration may help explain what we did,
+This illustration may help show what we did,

 ![IMAGE - protobuf-NATS-publish-subscribe - IMAGE](../../docs/pics/protobuf-NATS-publish-subscribe.jpg)